Greatest Soccer Movies Ever Made

 Zidane: A 21st Century Portrait

 The movie shows Zidane’s complete showcase of talent — genius and competitive nature, the moves, and everything else that made him one of the greatest players of his generation.
-Add to these a great acoustic soundtrack prepared by Mogwai, and you have a powerful artistic piece that is well worth to watch.

 Be the first to comment